 mariusperkins said: my main motivation for actually sitting down and watching SHIELD is legitimately "I will be able to read the hello tailor review"

 hahaha, I LIKE THIS REASON. v flattering, thank you. ;))

 i think i might make SHIELD my new regular-review show, to replace teen wolf. i was thinking of doing downton abbey, but realistically how many of you guys want to read a ritualistic evisceration of downton abbey every week? maybe 3 or 4, including @typhonatemybaby, who would be unofficially co-writing it anyway because his downton abbey rage-tweets are hilarious.

 - hellotailor: Oh no. Downton Abbey starts tonight.
 Will I survive another season of hate-watching??

 - typhonatemybaby: Ah! ça ira, ça ira, ça ira les aristocrates à la lanterne!
 Ah! ça ira, ça ira, ça ira les aristocrates on les pendra!

-transformativeworks asked: If you could only dress in clothes from one television show or movie, which would you choose?
+transformativeworks said: If you could only dress in clothes from one television show or movie, which would you choose?